parraletz/space/src/content/blog/16-0-to-platform-eng-day16.md

 ---
-title: 'Day 16: Building Developer Portals with Backstage'
+title: 'Day 16: Getting Started with Prometheus – Monitoring Metrics'
-excerpt: 'Welcome to Day 16 of the Zero to Platform Engineer in 30 Days challenge! 🚀 Today, we’re focusing on Internal Developer Portals (IDPs) and how to build one using Backstage, an open-source platform that enhances developer experience by centralizing documentation, services, APIs, and deployments.'
+excerpt: 'Welcome to Day 16 of the Zero to Platform Engineer in 30 Days challenge! 🚀 Today, we’ll explore Prometheus, the go-to tool for monitoring Kubernetes and collecting real-time metrics.'

 publishDate: Jan 30 2025
 tags: